 My name is Chirag and I’m a software engineer from Surat, Gujarat, India.
 I work as a full-time freelancer and I love developing web apps, mobile apps, and games.

-It is an another great one.
-Been very busy since few weeks setting up my blog 😒 and had too many choices to make.
+Recently, I’ve been busy since few weeks setting up my blog 😒 and had too many choices to make.
 I started off with WordPress given that it is a highly recommended and reputed CMS around.
-But it doesn't fit in all the use cases, at least not for me.
-So, I decided to share my experience with you.
+But it doesn’t fit in all the use cases, at least not for me.
+So, I decided to share my experience with you guys.

 WordPress is a great CMS.
-Probably the best out there.
-(Personally I don't think so 😓).
+Probably the best one out there.
+(Personally, I didn’t like it very much.😓).
 No matter what kind of website you want to build, It can almost do anything and with almost no coding skills.
-You can build a company website, an online store or even something fully customized kind of portal.
+You can build a company website, an online store, or even something fully customized kind of portal.

 Then what went wrong?
 Why I moved away from it?
 WordPress is good or not?
 Why should I not use WordPress?
 Why WordPress is so slow? 🙈🙉🙊